serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 }
 ~~~

-Code shown above lets you send any data to Gear, when HelloAccessoryProviderService receives a Broadcast.
-All you have to do is sending that broadcast from an appropriate Activity:
+Code shown above lets you send any data to Gear when HelloAccessoryProviderService receives a Broadcast.
+All you have to do is send that broadcast from an appropriate Activity:

 ~~~ android
 // method to place in your Activity